xxsharmaxx/front_end_projects-/README.md

 - Build real-world frontend projects 💻
 - Improve UI/UX design skills 🎨
 - Practice HTML, CSS, and JavaScript daily 📅
 - Create a strong portfolio for placements 🚀
+- Using react redux for future use

 ---